Zarina Diyas: Playing style

 Diyas is primarily an aggressive baseliner whose game is centered around powerful and accurate groundstrokes.
 Her forehand, which generates a considerable amount of pace, is often used to move her opponents around the court and out of position, which therefore allows her to dominate and win points from or around the back of the court.
 Her serve, while not necessarily a weapon in her arsenal, is quite effective when placed properly and she employs a tactic of a delayed service motion, which often prevents her opponents from appropriately timing a return.
 While not a great mover on court, she is able to partly compensate for that with her tenacious fighting qualities.

-Apparel and equipment

-Dunlop sponsors Diyas, providing her racquets, clothing and shoes.
-She uses the Dunlop Srixon Revo CV 3.0 Tennis Racquet.

-Coaching team

 As a junior, Diyas was coached by Jaroslav Jandus when she was seventeen years old.
 After undergoing shoulder surgery in late 2011, she started working with Alan Ma in Guangzhou.
 In 2018, she split with Ma and started a collaboration with two Italians, Roberto Antonini as her coach and Carlo Bilardo as her athletic trainer.
+Dunlop sponsors Diyas, providing her racquets, clothing and shoes.
+She uses the Dunlop Srixon Revo CV 3.0 Tennis Racquet.